 GoodTherapy.org, provider #1352, is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) www.aswb.org, through the Approved Continuing Education (ACE) program.
 ASWB Approval Period: March 30, 2016 through March 30, 2019.
 Social workers should contact their regulatory board to determine course approval.
 Social workers participating in this course will receive two clinical continuing education clock hours.

 GoodTherapy.org is approved by the American Psychological Association to sponsor continuing education for psychologists.
-GoodTherapy.org maintains responsibility for this program and its content and is solely responsible for all aspects of the program..
+GoodTherapy.org maintains responsibility for this program and its content..

 GoodTherapy.org, SW CPE is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for licensed social workers #0395.